jalike576/jalike576.github.io/_posts/2025-06-15-CDDC-Brainhack-Finals.md

 `v17[1]` and `v17[2]` are used again, they are respectively the second and third parameter of the VM, so if `v6 + v17[1]` belongs to a arbitrarily written region, we are likely to have `format string` bug

 Because of `__printf_chk` filtering `%n` and `$`, we can only use it for leaking addresses.
-But it is really enough
+But it is enough regarding the context

-We have two primitives, but how to exploit
+We have two primitives, but how to exploit?

 As we have to enter password to pass the round and read more, we will see where we are going to read into it

 ## Exploiting

 Exploiting this binary is such a real pain in the neck, as the `VM` itself consists of serious bugs, however we can only use the opcodes inside `program.bin` rather than crafting our own opcodes.
+So what we must do is to fully write into the code of `program.bin`

 First we are going to see how we can get the `VM` addresses

 Ah, I use `xxd` command to dump program.bin and see the opcodes inside it